Skip to main content

 Thrown by peer.send(...), peer.sendTo(...), and by peer.addStream(...) / peer.addTrack(...) when the metadata bag is too large.
 The size check runs synchronously before the wire send / before insertion into the tracking map (so over-cap metadata can't loop through reconcile re-sends).

-import { MeteredPeerOversizedError } from "@metered-ca/peer";
+import { MeteredPeerOversizedError } from "@metered-ca/realtime";

 try {